Basic user storage

 Archival Policy

-Files not associated with a valid Unity ID will be archived to tape and then deleted after 10 years.
+Files in home not associated with a valid Unity ID will be archived to tape and then deleted after 1 year.

-• The validation of Unity IDs for all HPC users is performed once a year in December.
+• The validation of Unity IDs for all HPC users is performed once a semester following census day.

 • If the invalid Unity ID belongs to a PI, the archiving will be performed on their directories only if there are no active accounts remaining under their project(s).